splightplatform/terraform-provider-splight/CONTRIBUTE.md

 7 directories, 0 files
 ```

-Finally run:
+Finally run

 ```bash
 terraform plan
 ```

-Check the examples folder for a complete file with all the available resources.
+Explore the examples folder for a complete file with all available resources.

 ### Import resources